Chart Color Schemes

 Tenambit - East Maitland has a typical household mix, with a lower-than-average median household size

-Family households account for 68.7% of all households, including 25.8% couples with children, 28.2% couples without children, and 13.8% single parent families.
-Non-family households constitute the remaining 31.3%, with lone person households at 29.4% and group households comprising 1.9% of the total.
-The median household size is 2.4 people, which is smaller than the Rest of NSW average of 2.7.
+Family households constitute 68.7% of all households, including 25.8% couples with children, 28.2% couples without children, and 13.8% single parent families.
+Non-family households account for 31.3%, with lone person households at 29.4% and group households comprising 1.9%.
+The median household size is 2.4 people, smaller than the Rest of NSW average of 2.7.

 Frequently Asked Questions - Households